bioforensics/lusSTR/README.md

 Finally, output files are created for direct use in EuroForMix (EFM), MPSproto or STRmix.
 If EFM or MPSproto is specified, a single file is created containing all samples in the input file (however, separate output files for each sample can be created with the ```separate``` setting specified in the config file).
 If STRmix is specified, a directory containing files for each individual sample is created.
 The ```profile-type``` setting allows for the creation of either a ```reference``` or ```evidence``` profile.
 Both EuroForMix/MPSproto and STRmix require different formatting depending on the type of sample.

+---

+### View and Edit lusSTR data

+The ```See Individual Marker Plots & Data``` button at the bottom of the lusSTR STR page can be run either directly after a lusSTR run (e.g. the settings have already been specified) or the user can upload previously-run lusSTR data by uploading the lusSTR output folder using the ```Select an Output Folder``` button.
+If using previously run data, the configuration settings within the ```config.yaml``` file in that folder will automatically be loaded and used.
+If other settings are desired, please re-run lusSTR using the new settings.

+Once the ```See Individual Marker Plots & Data``` button has been pressed, the sample of interest can be selected from the dropdown menu (if multiple samples are present).
+The first screen contains the marker plots for all autosomal STRs.
+Individual markers can be selected from the dropdown menu.
+Markers with potential issues are flagged with a caution symbol.

+On the individual marker pages, the ```allele_type``` column can be changed (no other column in the data table can be edited).
+A dropdown menu will appear to change the assigned allele type for a specific sequence.
+If a type is changed, the page will automatically refresh and the marker plot will be updated with the edited changes.
+The user may edit multiple markers and samples.

+Once all desired changes are made, selecting the "Save Edits" button will create the following files containing the changes:
+  1. New final lusSTR output files (either ```STRmix``` or ```EFM``` files as generated previously with lusSTR)
+  2. New allele information file
+  3. New PDFs of the marker plots
+The new files are automatically generated into a folder labeled as: ```edited_date_time``` (e.g. ```edited_10042024_16_29_50```)
 ___

  ## SNP Data Processing